theplant/oidc2aws/README.md

      "SessionToken": "..."
    }
    ```
-2. Env format suitable for setting environment variables in the shell, via `-env` flag
+2. Env format suitable for setting environment variables in the shell, via `-env` flag.

+   _Note that the command for setting the environment variables is for the default shell of the current user._

    ```
    $ oidc2aws arn:aws:iam::123456789012:role/my-role